samialabed/sysgym/README.md

 - [ ] Apache Flink

-Feel free to contribute your own environment, please check `CONTRIBUTION` as well as (TODO: Provide link to documenting how to add new environment)
+Feel free to contribute your own environment, please check `CONTRIBUTION` as well as [Instruction on adding new environment](sysgym/envs/instruction.md).

 ## Quick start